nursingappteam/SmartInventory-backend/README.md

 ## Try this next 🏗️

-Take a look in `TODO.md` for steps in setting up your admin key and ad
+Take a look in `TODO.md` for steps in setting up your admin key and adding to the site functionality.

 💡 __Want to use the server script as an API without using the front-end UI?
 No problem!
 Just send a query parameter `raw` with your requests to return JSON, like this :`glitch-hello-sqlite.glitch.me?raw=json`__